-The Chief Diversity Officer, Edith Rivera, in the President's Office, is designated to coordinate compliance with the affirmative action requirements of Section 503 of the Rehabilitation Act.
+The Executive Director of Institutional Equity and Chief Diversity Officer/Title IX Coordinator, Pinar Ozgu, in the President's Office, is designated to coordinate compliance with the affirmative action requirements of Section 503 of the Rehabilitation Act.

 It is required that all officers of administration, executive officers, office heads, faculty, and staff adhere to the requirements of Sections 503 and 504 of the Rehabilitation Act and of the Americans with Disabilities Act, and to the principles and requirements of The Graduate Center Affirmative Action Plan.
 Employees and applicants are protected under the Act from coercion, intimidation, interference, or discrimination for filing a complaint or assisting in an investigation.